 - Helps protect your children against online threats

 - Combines superior security & optimized performance

 I like the scratch card thing, to activate my Kaspersky Internet Security, I’ll have to scratch off the layer to reveal the activation code.
 Kind of like playing the lottery, only more expensive.
 As for the promotion code, I have no idea what it is and have absolutely no interest in it.

 From what I read, Kaspersky Internet Security is equally good, more affordable and it comes with more features compared to Norton Internet Security.
-The physical box is way bigger than Norton’s DVD box size, unlike some of Norton’s product, Kaspersky comes with a DVD whereas some of my previous Norton’s product comes with an activation code only.
+The physical box is way bigger than Norton’s DVD box size, unlike some of Norton’s products, Kaspersky comes with a DVD whereas some of my previous Norton’s products come with an activation code only.
 Bandwidth is not an issue for me, thus downloading GB of files is not a big problem.

 Installation was a breeze, double click on the DVD and it loads automatically.
-I believe most antivirus are the same, no more various checkboxes to uncheck.
-If I am not mistaken, Avast, Avira, AVG, Panda, BitDefender and more all comes with a 1 click installation process, it makes perfect sense.
-However the uninstallation process is a whole different thing, more often than not, you are begged not to uninstalled and if you choose so, you will be asked to fill in a form as to why you decided to give up on their product.
+I believe most antiviruses are the same, no more various checkboxes to uncheck.
+If I am not mistaken, Avast, Avira, AVG, Panda, BitDefender and more all come with a 1 click installation process, it makes perfect sense.
+However the uninstallation process is a whole different thing, more often than not, you are begged not to uninstall and if you choose so, you will be asked to fill in a form as to why you decided to give up on their product.